-Some supplemental health plans will cover expenses like transportation, food, child care and other unexpected costs you may have during a hospital stay, a lengthy illness or recovery from an accident.
-Some plans even include income replacement if you’re out of work for an extended period of time.
-One draw for senior citizens is the chance to pay for long term care using supplemental health insurance.
+Some supplemental health plans will cover expenses like transportation, food, child care and other unexpected costs you may have during a hospital stay, a lengthy illness, or recovery from an accident.
+Some plans even include income replacement if you’re out of work for an extended period.

 Supplemental health plans have many different coverage options.
 Some are basic while others are very inclusive.
-A Trusted Choice member agent who specializes in health insurance can help to customize a policy for your family and make sure you’re selecting the insurance you really need.
+An agent who specializes in health insurance can help to customize a policy for your family and make sure you’re selecting the insurance you really need.

 What Are the Different Types of Supplemental Insurance Plans?